wiseman/4mapper/README.rst

 How it doesn't work
 --------------------

+The site doesn't work at all in Internet Explorer.

 4mapper does not do a good job of translating errors into readable messages.
 Usually this comes up when a Foursquare API call times out, and the Google App Engine throws a DownloadError.